by Benjamin Wittes

 The defense of democratic institutions, norms, values and culture does not always involve standing up for people who have acted heroically.
 Stories feel better, of course, when it does—when honor goes to those to whom people rally because they have behaved admirably; when the music swells in our minds and it all feels like a screenplay.
 But democracies don’t function like neatly-ending screenplays.
 The characters on whom democracies depend may perform erratically; citizens may not fully understand their conduct or motives; people may not trust them.

 I have not held back from criticizing Deputy Attorney General Rod Rosenstein over the past few months.
-I for his role in enabling President Trump’s firing of James Comey as FBI director.
-I that he should resign in response to Trump’s attacks on the integrity of the Justice Department—and I questioned his honor when he didn’t respond loudly and clearly to the president’s attacks on federal law enforcement.
-More recently, I his decision to throw two FBI employees to the wolves by allowing the public release of their text messages during a pending investigation by the Justice Department’s inspector general.
-Jack Goldsmith has asked questions of his own, such as from the Mueller investigation when his own involvement in Comey’s firing would seem to require it.
+I called on him to resign for his role in enabling President Trump’s firing of James Comey as FBI director.
+I argued that he should resign in response to Trump’s attacks on the integrity of the Justice Department—and I questioned his honor when he didn’t respond loudly and clearly to the president’s attacks on federal law enforcement.
+More recently, I criticized his decision to throw two FBI employees to the wolves by allowing the public release of their text messages during a pending investigation by the Justice Department’s inspector general.
+Jack Goldsmith has asked questions of his own, such as why Rosenstein has not recused himself from the Mueller investigation when his own involvement in Comey’s firing would seem to require it.
 Rosenstein’s behavior, to put it simply, has not inspired my admiration.

 And yet: The defense of Rosenstein represents an imperative for everyone who is concerned about the Trump administration’s predations against the independence of law enforcement.